iqbalyarkhan/old-website/content/2021-06-08--ReactJS-Notes.md

 { category: "Vegetables", price: "$1", stocked: true, name: "Peas" },
 ```

-Once it is determined whether the item is stocked or not, we create a table tow and add the name (with the right color) and price to the table:
+Once it is determined whether the item is stocked or not, we create a table row and add the name (with the right color) and price to the table:

 ```jsx
 function ProductRow({ product }: { product: any }) {